spitfire05/bitcoin-handshake/README.md

 Proof-of-concept tool performing bitcoin protocol handshake with a set of nodes, according to the [protocol documentation](https://developer.bitcoin.org/reference/p2p_networking.html#p2p-network).

+It consists of two parts:

+- Library, defining Bitcoin protocol messages' data structures.
+- Binary, built with tokio-rs, that handles all the IO with remote node(s).

 ## Usage

 You need to provide the address of a Bitcoin's DNS seed.